-If required, students may go out for collecting data and use different primary and secondary resources to prepare the project.
-If possible, various forms of art may be integrated in the project work.
+If required, students may go out to collect data and use different primary and secondary resources to prepare the project.
+If possible, various forms of art may be integrated with the project work.

 3. The distribution of marks over different aspects relating to Project Work is as follows:

-4. The projects carried out by the students in different topics should subsequently be shared among themselves through interactive sessions such as exhibitions, panel discussions, etc.
+4. The projects carried out by the students on different topics should subsequently be shared among themselves through interactive sessions such as exhibitions, panel discussions, etc.

 5. All documents pertaining to assessment under this activity should be meticulously maintained by concerned schools.

-6. A Summary Report should be prepared highlighting:
+6. A Summary Report should be prepared highlighting the following:

 7. It is to be noted here by all the teachers and students that the projects and models prepared should be made from eco-friendly products without incurring too much expenditure.